-Imagine you pay $200 monthly for home internet (without cable and/or phone) and still get slow or nearly no speed.
-This is what happens when your online access relies on satellites, even for emails to a neighbour or when accessing content produced in your own community.
+Imagine you pay $200 monthly for home internet (and that’s on top of what you already pay for phone and cable) and still get slow or nearly no speed.
+This is what happens when your online access relies on satellites, even for emails to a neighbour or to access content produced in your own community.
 Unfortunately, this is a reality for many people in northern Canada.

-The application period for CIRA's Community Investment Program is now open and organizations across Canada can apply for a grant to support projects working to address issues like digital access, digital literacy and internet infrastructure.
+The application period for CIRA's Community Investment Program is now open and organizations can apply for a grant to support projects working to address issues like cybersecurity, digital literacy and internet infrastructure.

-To explore the issues around the digital divide in northern Canada, I talked to Madeleine Redfern, mayor of Iqaluit and president of the Nuvujaq Society, a not-for-profit society that advocates for improved connectivity in Indigenous, northern, rural and remote regions and communities.
+To explore the issues around the digital divide in northern Canada, last year I talked to Madeleine Redfern, former mayor of Iqaluit and president of the Nuvujaq Society, a not-for-profit society that advocates for improved connectivity in Indigenous, northern, rural and remote regions and communities.

 The capital of Nunavut, Iqaluit accounts for 25% of the territory's population and uses 75% of the territory's broadband.
 Iqaluit depends on slow satellite internet services, which hinders the territory's economic development and government operations.